 WILL THEY SUIT ME?

-- Are looking for a way to remember to do their pelvic exercises who may not otherwise do them
+- are looking for a way to remember to do your pelvic exercises if you may not otherwise do them

-- Want a way of progressing the strength of their pelvic floor muscles: taking your pelvic floor to the gym.
+- want a way of progressing the strength of your pelvic floor muscles: taking your pelvic floor to the gym.

-- Are looking to gain feedback as to how well you are doing your exercises – if you have the correct action you will be able to hold them in.
+- are looking for feedback as to how well you are doing your exercises – if you have the correct action you will be able to hold them in.

-- Women vary as to what size device they find easiest to retain within the vagina and product choice will depend on this.
-See below for checking if this is the case.
+Women vary as to what size device they find easiest to hold within the vagina and product choice will depend on this.
+See here for checking best size for you.

 WHO ARE THEY NOT SUITABLE FOR?

-- You have a significant prolapse as you won’t be able to position the cones correctly, they will tend to sit up behind the prolapse .Try Smartballs Teneo Uno if this is the case.
+- You have a significant prolapse as you won’t be able to position the cones correctly, they will tend to sit up behind the prolapse or be pushed out .Try Smartballs Teneo Uno if this is the case.